 Well, I certainly have a couple things to say about that.

 I do not presume to “know” anything definitively about the Roswell Rock, except for what I see in the pictures.
 Whether I can or cannot replicate it perfectly after all is said and done, really proves nothing regarding the question of who made it.
 The same can be said about anything.
-I suppose the best and most appropriate comparison would be crop circle themselves, some of the the most stunning and impressive crop circles are known to have been human made, but this cannot be said to be proof that aliens don’t do any crop circles.
-In the end, attempting to answer certain questions becomes a fools errand.
-This doesn’t necessarily mean the questions themselves are foolish.
+I suppose the best and most appropriate comparison would be crop circles themselves, some of the most stunning and impressive crop circles are known to have been human made, but this cannot be said to be proof that aliens don’t do any crop circles.
+In the end, attempting to answer certain questions becomes a fools errand, but at the same time this doesn’t necessarily mean the questions themselves are foolish.

 Paranormal investigators like Linda and Chuck are attacked on EVERY question they ask.
 It is what comes with the territory they are in.
 They keep at it though, pursuing what they know is there somewhere buried in all the nonsense… hard evidence that we are not alone.
 I want to assume this about anyone working in that field, that they are there primarily because they believe in what they are doing.
-It is a difficult path, to knowingly stand asking questions that virtually guarantee a world of ridicule.
+To knowingly stand asking questions that virtually guarantee a world of ridicule?
 I’m not going to pick apart the way they do what they do, and I’m not going to expect them to be able to know every time they are wrong about something.